ravimalde/fake_news_classifier/README.md

 <a name="data_exploration"></a>
 ### Data Exploration

+The dataset used can be found here: https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset?select=True.csv

-The dataset contained 23481 fake news headlines and 21417 real news headlines.
+It contained 23481 fake news headlines and 21417 real news headlines.
 This slight class imbalance was corrected for by upsamping the real news headlines to match the number of fake ones.

-The dataset used can be found here: https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset?select=True.csv

 Wordclouds containing the top 200 most commonly featured words for both the fake and real headlines are given below.
 It's clear that there are some words that appear many times in both classes.
 Most notably and unsurprisingly, 'trump' is up there as one of the most commonly featured words for both.
 When taking a closer look at both of these Wordclouds, there are apparent differences between the two - from a first observation, it could be argued that the fake news headlines contain some more description and emotive language, whereas the real news headlines feature more nouns such as 'White House', 'North Korea' and 'China'.